SciresM/FEITS/README.md

 -Fixed a bug involving the "Previous" button functioning incorrectly.

 -Further improvements to overall system stability, system security, and other minor adjustments have been made to enhance the user experience.

+**Licensing:**

+This software is licensed under the terms of the GPLv3.
+You can find a copy of the license in the LICENSE.txt file.